End-to-end metasurface design for temperature imaging via broadband Planck-radiation regression: Computational methods

-where FF is the near-to-far-field transformation that convolves the transmitted electric fields with the free-space near-to-far-field Green's function to obtain the electric fields at the sensor plane~\cite{goodmanIntroductionFourierOptics2005,pestourieInverseDesignLargearea2018}, $\mathrm{intensity}[\cdots]$ is the electric-field intensity at each point on the sensor, and $\mathrm{bin}(\cdots)$ is a linear operator which integrates the intensity within each sensor pixel.
+where FF is the near-to-far-field transformation that convolves the transmitted electric fields with the free-space near-to-far-field Green's function to obtain the electric fields at the sensor plane~\cite{goodmanIntroductionFourierOptics2005,pestourieInverseDesignLargearea2018}, $\mathrm{intensity}[\cdots]$ is the electric-field intensity at each point on the sensor, $\mathrm{bin}(\cdots)$ is a linear operator which integrates the intensity within each sensor pixel, and $\vb{PSF}$ is a vector of PSF values corresponding to a flattened two-dimensional grid of the sensor pixels.
 Each PSF is divided by frequency~$f$ to convert the intensity to a value that is proportional to the photon count.
+Here, we employ a paraxial approximation, whereby a lateral shift of the incident wave corresponds only to a shift of the image, so that the PSF is treated as a fixed pattern (independent of the incident wave position) that is convolved with the object's emission.
+This approximation is widely used in computational imaging where the object is sufficiently far-field, and is justified in the problems considered here where the field of view ($\pm 2 \degree$) and the NA (0.2) are small~\cite{goodmanIntroductionFourierOptics2005}.

 Convolution with this PSF is represented by $\hat{G} (f, \vb{p} )$ in Equation~\eqref{imageformation}.
 Since $\hat{G} (f, \vb{p} )$ is at least $10^3 \times 10^3$ in dimension, we avoid constructing the matrix directly and instead apply the convolutions implicitly through FFT operations~\cite{goodmanIntroductionFourierOptics2005, frigoDesignImplementationFFTW32005}.
 Since we only consider overdetermined problems where the number of sensor pixels is greater than the number of temperature map pixels, $\hat{G}$ always has more rows than it has columns.
 To carry out the integration over frequency~$f$ in the image formation model [Equation~\eqref{imageformation}], we use a Clenshaw--Curtis quadrature \cite{trefethenApproximationTheoryApproximation2013} which involves computing the PSFs at a set of Chebyshev points within the spectral bandwidth.